Society of Indiana Archivists

 MEETINGS

-12. The Society shall hold an annual meeting at a time determined by the Board and additional meetings as necessary.
-Notice of the annual meeting shall be sent by the Secretary at least 30 days before the date of the meeting.
-One quarter of the membership shall constitute a quorum for the transaction of business.
+12. The Society shall hold an annual business meeting at a time determined by the Board and additional meetings as necessary.
+Notice of the annual meeting shall be sent by the Board to the membership at least 30 days before the date of the meeting.
+If voting in-person at the annual business meeting, one quarter of the membership shall constitute a quorum for the transaction of business.

 13. The Board of Directors shall meet at least once per year, and any other time needed.
 Notice shall be sent by the Secretary 5 days before the meeting.
 Four members shall constitute a quorum for the transaction of business.